runnerbeany/Sonico/readme.md

 ### Searching Commands
 - .anime | Search anime on MyAnimeList
 - .osu user [username] | Views the specified user's osu! page.
+- .urbandict | Search a word on the Urban Dictionary

 ### Miscellaneous Commands
 - .avatar | The bot will show you the avatar of the specified user.